roydejong/instantclick-js-manual/README.md

 Additions in this version:
 - Add a `data-instant-manual` attribute to a link to prevent the regular InstantClick event handler from working.
 Preloading will still work.
 - Trigger the `InstantClick.openLink(href)` function to manually load a page.
+- If you send an `X-Canonical-URL` header, InstantClick will display that URL and use it for history instead of the URL it originally navigated to.
+This helps you deal with issues that pop up when you redirect users with a `Location` header, for instance.

 License
 ---